microsoft/playwright/docs/src/emulation.md

 ```
 ## Geolocation

-Create a test with `"geolocation"` permissions granted and geolocation set to a specific area with [`method: BrowserContext.setGeolocation`].
+Create a test with `"geolocation"` permissions granted and geolocation set to a specific area.

 ```js tab=js-ts
 import { test, expect } from '@playwright/test';